UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 UniFi Express 7

-$199Fanless, USB-C powered WiFi 7 gateway for wireless-first setups.
+$199Quiet, compact Wi-Fi 7 gateway with USB-C power for wireless-first setups.
 Can also serve as a mesh AP in existing UniFi networks.

 The $80 difference between these gateways is modest in the context of network infrastructure.
 The Express 7 suits wireless-first environments where simplicity matters most.
-The Dream Router 7 is the better fit if you're planning cameras or need extra Ethernet ports.
-The difference is in wired connectivity and optional features — not WiFi speed.
+The Dream Router 7 is the better fit if you're planning cameras, need extra Ethernet ports, or want dual-WAN failover.
+The difference is primarily in wired connectivity and optional features — WiFi performance is similar for most users.

 Don't Forget